camel-tooling/vscode-camelk/README.md

 There are two types of "output channels" providing details for the extension.

 * The "Camel-K" output channel (View->Output, select "Camel-K" from the drop-down in the view) offers details about events such as when the Camel-K Integrations view is refreshed, when new integrations are started, when running integrations are stopped, and when the log of a particular running integration is viewed.
-* In that last case, the "View log for Camel-K Integration" menu, when invoked on a running integration in the Camel-K Integrations view, opens a new Output channel named for the running "pod" associated with that particular integration.
+* In that last case, the "Follow log for Camel-K Integration" menu, when invoked on a running integration in the Camel-K Integrations view, opens a new Output channel named for the running "pod" associated with that particular integration.
 This gives you access to the running Camel log for the selected integration.

 ## Stopping running Camel-K integrations